Barkai: History

-Kibbutz Barkai was founded on 10 May 1949 on land that had belonged to the depopulated Palestinian village of Wadi Ara.
+Kibbutz Barkai was founded on 10 May 1949 on land near the depopulated Palestinian village of Wadi Ara.

 Economic branches include thermal and acoustic insulation, lamination and packaging: the Polyon Barkai factory; and agriculture: cattle, poultry, avocado and field crops.

 Infimer Technologies manufactures a recycled composite polymer that serves as raw material for plastic manufacturers.
 Combined with virgin plastic, it is used to make chairs, tables, crates, plumbing pipes and toolboxes.